ryubidragonfire/document-analysis-using-gpt-3/README.md

-# Document Analysis using GPT-3
+# Document Analysis using OpenAI GPT-3
 This repository provides a set of examples for performing document analysis using OpenAI's GPT-3 language model.
 They are:

 * Data Exploration - Explore data used in this repo.